Enjoy movies with cinema-quality sound thanks to the THX Certified Onkyo TX-NR696 7.2 Channel AV Receiver (available from Amazon).

 - THX Certified – same sound quality of at a commercial cinema

 - No Audio and Video RCA phonos input

-Starting with the front panel which while fairly busy, uses generously sized buttons and knobs.
+Starting with the front panel of the Onkyo TX-NR696 which while fairly busy, uses generously sized buttons and knobs.
 It nicely splits into 3 sections.

 On the left-hand side, there are buttons for power on/standby, pure audio mode, listening mode and tone control.
 Both the listening mode and tone control button work with their respective rotary control below each button.